Ali Bongo

-Ali Bongo Ondimba (born Alain Bernard Bongo; 9 February 1959), sometimes known as Ali Bongo, is a Gabonese politician who is the third and current president of Gabon since October 2009.
+Ali Bongo Ondimba (born Alain-Bernard Bongo; 9 February 1959) also known as Ali Ben Bongo is a Gabonese former politician and dictator who was the third president of Gabon from 2009 until he was deposed in a coup in 2023.
+A member of the Gabonese Democratic Party, Bongo is the son of Omar Bongo, who was president from 1967 until his death in 2009.

-Ali Bongo is the son of Omar Bongo, who was President of Gabon from 1967 until his death in 2009.
-During his father's presidency, he was Minister of Foreign Affairs from 1989 to 1991, represented Bongoville as a Deputy in the National Assembly from 1991 to 1999, and was Minister of Defense from 1999 to 2009.
-After his father's death, he won the 2009 Gabonese presidential election.
-He was reelected in 2016, in elections marred by numerous irregularities, arrests, human rights violations and post-election protests and violence.
-Bongo is also president of the Gabonese Democratic Party.
+During his father's presidency, Bongo was Minister of Foreign Affairs from 1989 to 1991, represented Bongoville as a deputy in the National Assembly from 1991 to 1999, and was the Minister of National Defense from 1999 to 2009.
+After his father's death, Bongo was elected president in the 2009 presidential election, marking the first political dynasty in the country.
+He was reelected in 2016, with elections being marred by numerous irregularities, arrests, human rights violations and post-election protests and violence.

+On 30 August 2023, following the results of the general election, the military, led by Bongo's cousin Brice Oligui Nguema, ousted him from the presidency in a coup d'état due to lack of transparency in the election process and established a junta called the Committee for the Transition and Restoration of Institutions.
+He was briefly detained, then released.
+This effectively made Bongo the first Gabonese president not to die in service and has put an end to the long 56-year rule of the Bongo dynasty.

 Early life and career

 Birth

-Ali Bongo was born Alain Bernard Bongo in Brazzaville, as the son of Albert-Bernard Bongo (later Omar Bongo Ondimba) and Josephine Kama (later Patience Dabany).
+Ali Bongo was born Alain-Bernard Bongo in Brazzaville, as the son of Albert-Bernard Bongo (later Omar Bongo Ondimba) and Josephine Kama (later Patience Dabany).
 His mother was 18 years old at the time of his birth.
-He was conceived 18 months before Albert-Bernard's marriage and there have been rumors of his being Bongo's adopted son, a claim that he dismisses.
+He was conceived 18 months before their marriage and there have been rumors of his being Bongo's adopted son, a claim that he dismisses.
+Alain-Bernard changed his name to Ali when he and his father converted to Islam in 1973.
+In 2003, they both adopted the Obamba patronymic "Ondimba" in memory of Omar's father, Basile Ondimba.

 Education and music career

-Bongo was educated at a private school in Neuilly, France, and then studied law at the Sorbonne.
+Bongo was educated at a private school in Neuilly-sur-Seine, France, and then studied law at the Sorbonne.
 In 2018, he received an honorary doctorate of law degree from Wuhan University in China.
-In 1977, he released a funk album, A Brand New Man, produced by Charles Bobbit.
+In 1977, as Alain Bongo, he released a funk album, A Brand New Man, produced by Charles Bobbit.